Quansight-Labs/free-threaded-compatibility/docs/porting.md

 documentation, particularly the section on [the impact of the global interpreter lock on multithreaded Python programs](https://github.com/facebookincubator/ft_utils/blob/main/docs/ft_worked_examples.md#understanding-the-global-interpreter-lock-gil-and-its-impact-on-multithreaded-python-programs).
-Many pure Python operation are not atomic and are susceptible to race conditions, or only appear to be thread-safe because of the timing of the GIL's default thread-switch interval.
+Many pure Python operations are not atomic and are susceptible to race conditions, or only appear to be thread-safe because of the timing of the GIL's default thread-switch interval.